 I personally believe that high-density housing is inevitable in Orange County.
 Because of the public’s general opposition to it, you will certainly see more of it in some areas than others.
 But change on some level is simply a fact of life.

 Another option is to expand affordable housing.
 The main gripe people have with affordable housing is it may lead to more crime or drive down property values.
-What we know for sure is that in order to be approved for affordable housing people need to have a pretty low level of income.
+A low level of income is required to be approved for affordable housing.

-Because Orange County is a high cost of living area, it may make sense to allow more people to be eligible for affordable housing.
+You can expect a higher cost of living in Orange County.
+It may make sense to allow more people to be eligible for affordable housing.
 Remember, $80K is the cutoff for low income here, but $80K is also far and above the income limit for affordable housing.

-Perhaps the income limits on affordable housing should be adjusted on a local level to match more closely with the local costs of living.
-Because there are so many middle class jobs in Orange County, it may actually help the overall economy even more to open up affordable housing to the middle class.
+Adjusting income limits on a local level to match more closely with the costs of living here could help.
+Also, there are so many middle class jobs in Orange County.
+It may actually help the overall economy even more to open up affordable housing to the middle class.